 Christmas in Rome, like in many other cities, means lots of lights, ornaments everywhere, many Christmas trees and decorations.
 The city lights up on December 8th, the Day of the Immacolata, or of the Immaculate Conception, and the festivities end on January 6th with the Epiphany.

 If you’re spending the holidays in the Eternal City these are the places you must visit.
+Please check if any covid restrictions apply during your visit.

 Click on the links to be headed straight to the Google Maps address.